Skip to content

-Spring has officially arrived.
-Daylight Saving Time has returned.
-And as the weather turns warmer, many people are taking part in the ritual of spring cleaning.
-This practice often involves archiving and/or disposing of old documents, particularly as Americans gather their receipts and records for Tax Day.
+Daylight Saving Time has returned, and spring has officially arrived.
+As temperatures climb, many people are taking part in the ritual of spring cleaning.
+This practice often involves archiving or disposing of old documents, particularly as Americans gather their receipts and records for Tax Day.
 Consider taking this opportunity to freshen up your homeowners insurance.

 Outdated policy documents may fall into this category, but please don’t think of your homeowners insurance as something that collects dust.
 Your insurance policy should evolve to reflect your current life and your present needs.
-Reviewing your policy regularly is the best way to make sure you have the right coverage, right now.
+Reviewing your policy regularly is the best way to make sure you have the right coverage in place.

 Review Your Current Homeowners Insurance